Shreya0229/Microsoft-Teams-Clone/README.md

 # Microsoft-Teams-clone

 A video calling application that enables people to connect.
-It uses WebRTC for real-time communication, JavaScript (React) for frontend, and Node js for backend.
+It uses WebRTC for real-time communication, JavaScript (React), and Node js.